plentycornucopia/project_paymenthistory/README.md

 ***postgres db available upon request

+## Additional Q&A:
+Q: So to understand more this project do you mean add a new table in the database just for Payment History or an additional row in your Account History table?
+A: This new record would live in the same [a link]([https://github.com/user/repo/blob/branch/other_file.md](https://github.com/plentycornucopia/project_accounthistory/blob/main/README.md)) table we created before.
+I actually don’t have a choice.
+This would be appended to that effort.

+Q: What data type is needed?
+A: The data type for the 3 columns is BYTEA which would work for JSON... not optimal of course but it’s our only option.
+Also because of how the data will come in from the .HTML it’ll be difficult to manage xREFs.
+Find out more in the video below.

 ## Screenshot of Data Table in HTML
 ![Table Appears in HTML](file%20to%20be%20parsed%20-%20payment%20history.png?raw=true "Table Appears in HTML")